Our Vision

 Vice Chair and Media Director

-Blaise is a third-year student at Spelman College, with a major in documentary film while minoring in Spanish.
+Blaise is a graduate of Spelman College, with a major in documentary film while minoring in Spanish.
 She holds a graduate certificate from the New York University Tisch School of Arts Future Film Scholar Program in history, theory, and criticisms of cinema studies.
 Additionally, Blaise is the Founder of her flourishing nonprofit organization, Melanated Motion Picture Pals, where K-12 students are educated on the history of filmmaking and develop an involvement with the production of film.
 Blaise is dedicated to building her leadership experience while maximizing educational public health and professional exposures.

 Blaise believes “whom much is given much is required.”
 As such, she participates in community service events with Gifted Girls of Grace, Atlanta Community Food Bank, West Atlanta Watershed Alliance (WAWA), and For the People We the People.
 She has served as an Intern for the Gifted Girls of Grace Community Service Executive Board.
 Moreover, Blaise is an active member in the NAACP Spelman Collegiate Chapter, the Collegiate Chapter of National Action Network, FRESH Career Planning and Development Program, and at Grady High School, KIPP Elementary, M. Agnes Jones Elementary, Snow Hill High School, and the Coretta Scott King Academy.

-Sylvia QuintonSylvia-Nzinga Louise Quinton, Esq., CRA
+Sylvia QuintonSylvia-Nzinga Louise Quinton, Esq., EdD, CRA

 Development Director